wp-plugins/localcurrency/readme.txt

 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_xclick&business=sjc@scratch99.com&currency_code=&amount=&return=&item_name=WP-LocalCurrency
 Tags: currency, exchange rates, currency converter, currency rates, travel, financial Requires at least: 2.8.0
-Tested up to: 3.0.1
+Tested up to: 3.4.1
 Stable tag: 2.2
 Show currency values to readers in their local currency (in brackets after the original value).

 == Description ==
 The [LocalCurrency](http://www.jobsinchina.com/resources/wordpress-plugin-localcurrency/ "WordPress plugin to convert currencies in a post to the visitor's local currency") WordPress plugin allows visitors to see currency values in their local currency (in brackets after the original value).
-For example: If the site?s currency is Chinese yuan and the post contains 10 yuan, a user from Australia will see 10 yuan (AUD$1.53), while a user from US will see 10 yuan (USD$1.39).
+For example: If the site's currency is Chinese yuan and the post contains 10 yuan, a user from Australia will see 10 yuan (AUD$1.53), while a user from US will see 10 yuan (USD$1.39).

 = Why Use It? =
 I've seen many bloggers write something like: 10 yuan (about $1.50) - because many of their readers don't know how much the yuan (or whatever currency they are using) is worth.
 LocalCurrency automatically does this for you and tells readers exactly how much it's worth, in their own currency, wherever they are from.